Ultan of Ardbraccan: Life

 In the Félire Óengusso, he is mentioned as "the great sinless prince in whom the little ones are flourishing: the children play greatly round Ultan of Ardbraccan."
 The annotation explains that the Yellow Plague attacked adults more than children and described the piteous scenes of human suffering witnessed during its continuance.
 Everywhere through the country numbers of little children, whose mothers and fathers had been carried off, were left helpless and starving.
 Ultan collected all the orphan babes he could find, and brought them to his monastery.
 In one of the accounts, we are told that he often had as many as 150.
 He is said to have invented a method of feeding his young charges by "procuring a number of cows' teats, which he filled with milk".

 Having preached the Gospel in Ardbraccan, he went to the Aran Islands after a short stay in County Meath.
-Ultan ended his days on one of the Aran Islands, where his tomb slab was discovered.
-He died on 4 September.
-The Annals of Clonmacnoise placed St. Ultan's death in the year 653.
+Ultan died on one of the Aran Islands, where his tomb slab was discovered.
+He died on 4 September sometime in the 650s.
+The Annals of Clonmacnoise placed St. Ultan's death in 653.

 He may also have been a bishop of the Desi of Meath.
 Much mention of him is made in the Martyrology of Aengus.
-He is also connected with Killanny and Louth both in County Louth.
+He is also connected with Killanny and Louth, both of which are in County Louth.

-Ultan's Holy Well was originally within the Celtic Monastery, and later within the Anglo Norman bishop's grounds.
+Ultan's Holy Well was originally within the Celtic Monastery, and later within the Anglo-Norman bishop's grounds.